 GLEAM, the Global LGBTQI+ Employees and Allies at Microsoft employee resource group, provides support, advocacy, networking opportunities, external outreach to community non-profits, and promotes education within Microsoft.
 GLEAM also actively helps to attract, retain and develop LGBTQI+ people and raises awareness about the LGBTQI+ community to increase ally engagement.

-The disAbility ERG represents employees with conditions such as hearing loss, blindness, visual impairments, ADD, mobility disabilities, and dyslexia.
-It drives internal visibility, awareness of disability groups, and accessibility improvements in the work environment.
-It also collaborates with product teams to design, develop, and build accessible and inclusive Microsoft products and awards a scholarship for a high school senior living with a disability.
+Representing employees with conditions such as hearing loss, blindness, visual impairments, ADD, mobility disabilities, and dyslexia, the disAbility ERG drives internal visibility and collaborates with product teams to design, develop, and build accessible, inclusive products.
+The group awards a scholarship for a high school senior living with a disability.

-The Parents ERG is a network of communities that provide resources, share experiences and information, and serve as a voice of support for our diverse families across Microsoft.
-Signature events include Bring Your Kids to Work Day (BYKTWD) and the annual MS Adoption Fair.
+The Families ERG provides resources, shared experiences and information, and serves as a voice of support for our diverse families across Microsoft, Signature events include Bring Your Kids to Work Day and the annual MS Adoption Fair.

-HOLA provides professional development and networking opportunities for members and allies of the Hispanic/Latinx community.
-It aids in recruiting, retaining and advancing current and future employees in the Hispanic/Latinx community, engages the Hispanic/Latinx community in the development of products and services, and serves as a resource for promoting products to the global Hispanic/Latinx communities and organizations.
+The Hispanic/Latinx Organization of Leaders in Action (HOLA) helps recruit, retain and advance current and future Hispanic/Latinx employees.
+The group also engages the Hispanic/Latinx community in developing products and services, and serves as a resource for promoting products to Hispanic/Latinx communities and organizations worldwide.